Environment-Society-Portal/Environment-Society-Portal.github.io/README.md

 # Environment & Society Portal

+The [Environment & Society Portal](http://www.environmentandsociety.org/) is the open-access digital publication platform and archive of the [Rachel Carson Center for Environment and Society](http://www.carsoncenter.uni-muenchen.de/index.html) (RCC), a nonprofit joint initiative of the [LMU (University of Munich)](http://www.en.uni-muenchen.de/index.html) and the [Deutsches Museum](http://www.deutsches-museum.de/en), funded by the [German Federal Ministry for Education and Research](https://www.bmbf.de/bmbf/en/home/home_node.html).
+As such, it reflects the research themes of the Rachel Carson Center and its [fellows](http://www.carsoncenter.uni-muenchen.de/fellows/index.html), who are international experts in related fields.

+Following Rachel Carson's example, the Environment & Society Portal makes environmental research accessible to the public and diverse scholarly communities.
+Today, with much research locked behind paywalls, the Portal works to make knowledge open and discoverable.
+Its peer-reviewed OA e-journal [_Arcadia_](http://www.environmentandsociety.org/arcadia) showcases the work of early-career researchers in environmental history; [29 virtual exhibitions](http://www.environmentandsociety.org/exhibitions) present the work of our fellows to broad public audiences; the multimedia library presents books, films, journal articles, and archival documents.
+The content is made discoverable with three interactive tools (map, timeline, keyword explorer), reaching more than one million unique users.

-The [Environment & Society Portal](http://www.environmentandsociety.org/) is a gateway to open access resources on the human-environment relationship.
-It makes environmental humanities research accessible to academic communities and the interested public worldwide, reaching more than one million users.
-The portal is built on the Open-source Content Management Framework Drupal (Version 7), integrating various other Open-source libraries, plugins and technologies.
+The portal is built on the open-source Content Management Framework Drupal (Version 7), integrating various other open-source libraries, plugins and technologies.

 ## Server Setup